teamstarter/graphql-sequelize-generator/README.md

 #### Q: Can I hide fields?

-This is available through this configuration:.

-You can use the property "excludeFields".
+Yes, You can use the property "excludeFields":

 ```js
 graphqlSchemaDeclaration.user = {